Home » Popular » When to Use Subdomains and Subdirectories

 What is a Subdomain?

-A subdomain is a division or alias of your domain that can be used to organize your existing website into a separate site.
+A subdomain is a division or alias of your domain, used to organize your existing website into a separate site.
 Typically, subdomains are used if there is content that is distinct from the rest of the site.
-Subdomains are indicated by the section to the left of the root URL.
-For instance, blog.examplesite.com and shop.examplesite.com are subdomains of www.examplesite.com.
+For example, blog.examplesite.com and shop.examplesite.com are subdomains of www.examplesite.com.

-Since subdomains are used to house sections of your site that are completely different than the scope of your main site, one of the reasons businesses use subdomains is because they need different servers and software to run these separate sections of their site.
-If your site has an international audience, separate subdomains allow for variations in content and language specific to the geographic region, but all versions are linked together under the main site.
+Subdomains are often used when different sections of your site require separate servers and software.
+If, for example, your site has an international audience, separate subdomains allow for variations in content and language specific to the geographic region, all under the umbrella of the main site.

 Benefits of Subdomains

-• Google often gives ranking preference to sites with strong topical authority within a targeted niche.
+• Topical Authority: Google often gives ranking preference to sites with strong topical authority within a targeted niche.
+A subdomain focused on a specific topic can help you build this kind of authority.

 Benefits of Subdirectories

-Since authority is shared across all pages, the more pages there are, the more diluted authority can get.
-If the content in your different subdirectories isn’t as useful as the content in your top-level subfolders, then this can negatively impact your site’s authority.
+• Diluted Authority: Since the authority of your main site is shared across all your pages, adding more pages can dilute this authority.
+If the content in your subdirectories isn’t as high-quality or relevant as the content in your main site, this could negatively impact your site’s overall authority.

 Should You Use Subdomains or Subdirectories?